 Have a Pumpkin Carving Party

 We love to get together with family and friends and have a pumpkin carving day.
 It involves making pumpkin soup (the kids can now cook this) and pumpkin risotto.
-We have also made some yummy pumpkin spice cake (like a carrot cake but with pumpkins.
+We have also made some yummy pumpkin spice cake (like a carrot cake but simply substitute the grated carrots with grated pumpkins).

 In our digital world right now, you can also do this by zoom, is that we can now “see” friends who are currently overseas and who we would have loved to do this with again this year.